 It’s a simple phrase, but it meant something real coming from a man who resisted the Nazi regime as a teenager, who watched Communism brutalize his people as an archbishop.
 Most of all, this message meant something because he embodied it, himself — he had learned to live without fear.

 We face our own dangers and threats today, but the fear that coils around our necks feels the same up and down the generations — it’s part of the human condition, and it’s paralyzing.
 So how did he do it — how did he live without fear, given the potentially world-ending crises he witnessed?
 And how could he proclaim with confidence that we don’t need to be afraid, either?

-Let’s look at one story from a time when he was 19 years old.
+Let’s look at one story from a time when he was a teenager.

 In the fall of 1939, the Nazis invaded and occupied Poland.
 They suspended all cultural activities and religious training.
 Karol Wojtyla (which was the pope’s name before he became the pope) was just 19 at the time, and loved the theater.
 So he continued to get his friends together to produce plays.
 It was an act of resistance — they gathered in living rooms with no sets, only their lines, as Nazi trucks spouted propaganda on the streets below.
 They could have been arrested, even killed, for these productions.
 Yet he was not afraid — why?

 Because he was tuned in to something louder than the threat that was shouting at him.
 He saw the dignity of every single human person — a truth that stood in fundamental opposition to the values that drove the Nazi war machine — and decided to fight for that.